 Admissions: Prospective students of the college are interviewed by Admissions Representatives to make sure their career objectives can be served by the college's academic resources.
-Those persons whose objectives cannot be served by the programs of the college are advised to seek other educational institutions that offer programs more aligned to their fields of interest.
+Those persons

 Employment: JPU graduate placement support begins the first semester the student enters the program.
 Students are informed of opportunities in the industry during boot camp and encouraged to be active with early networking.
 JPU meets with every student during boot camp and discusses employment opportunities and placement opportunities.
 Students have access to faculty to assist with résumé writing, résumé reviews, rehearsing interviews, and coaching.
 JPU faculty are actively engaged with students and connecting them with opportunities through professional associations and relationships.
 JPU is evaluating other mechanisms to increase the student's exposure to employers.
 Graduate employment is very important to JPU.
 JPU does not guarantee employment after graduation.